All adjuster elements

-In a method of adjustment experiment the subject adjusts one or more stimulus parameters in real time, typically until at their threshold for the task.
-(To vary a stimulus on a fixed time-dependent course, use property vary instead of an adjuster.)
+In a method of adjustment experiment the subject adjusts one or more stimulus parameters in real time, typically to match their threshold for the task.

 Target element + Adjuster element